aisingapore/PeekingDuck/docs/source/tutorials/01_hello_cv.rst

 :greenbox:`peekingduck init` will prepare the ``pose_estimation`` folder for use with PeekingDuck.
-It creates a default pipeline file called ``pipeline_config.yml`` and a ``src`` folder containing contents that will be covered in the later tutorials.
+It creates a default pipeline file called ``pipeline_config.yml`` and a ``src`` folder that will be covered in the later tutorials.
 The ``pipeline_config.yml`` file looks like this:

 .. code-block:: yaml